Based on an interview with first-year SMU graduate student, Seth Yannacone. His remarks have been lightly edited for clarity.

-Initially Seth hesitated.
-Did he have what it takes to earn a Ph.D. in Chemistry?
+Initially, Seth hesitated.
+Did he have what it takes to become a computational chemist?
 He knew that he had a strong theoretical background from his undergraduate degree, but he knew nothing about computational chemistry.
-Also, would this degree translate to career options that he wanted?
+Also, would this degree translate to the career options that he wanted?

 Seth talks about he overcame these hesitations: